There are four main categories of soup: Thin, Thick, Cold and National. These types of soup are widely recognised in today’s modern kitchen.

 Eventually, the solids begin to congeal at the surface of the liquid, forming a “raft”, which is caused by the proteins in the egg whites.
 The resulting concoction is a clear liquid that has either a rich amber or yellow colour.
-It is then carefully passed through a filter to ensure its purity and is then the fat is skimmed from the surface.
+It is carefully passed through a filter to ensure its purity and then the fat is skimmed from the surface.

 For example, a potage of boiled meat and vegetables results in a thick, mushy soup.
 Conversely, a bisque is thickened with rice, which creates a smoother soup.

 A bisque is a creamy, thick soup that includes shellfish.
 Bisque is a method of extracting flavour from imperfect crabs, lobsters and shrimp that are traditionally not good enough to send to market.

 In an authentic bisque, the shells are ground to a fine paste and added to thicken the soup.
 Bisques are thickened with rice, which can either be strained out, leaving behind the starch or pureed during the final stages.

 “Cream of…” soups come in a variety of flavours and are the main type of soup found in our Campbell’s Condensed Soup cans.
 Cream soups are traditionally a basic roux, thinned with cream or milk and combined with a broth of your preferred ingredient.